 We are so like that little boy.
 We tend to see ourselves as so important to God, thinking it's all up to us to do the work.
 We worry and fret.
 How can God manage without us?
 In reality, God longs for us to just put our little hand in his big hand as we sit on his lap on the tractor.
 That's prayer.
 That's walking with God.

-I also read John 2:1-12.
+I also read John 2:1–12.
 Jesus was at a wedding with his disciples.
-The wine had run out; a most embarrassing situation for the master of the banquet.
+The wine had run out—a most embarrassing situation for the master of the banquet.
 At the wedding Jesus miraculously turned 150 gallons of water into wine.
-As I read the story, there's no sense that Jesus was worried about how he would get more wine.
+There doesn't seem to be a sense that Jesus was worried about how he would get more wine.
 He didn't fret about whether the water would just be water when the master of the banquet tasted it.
-No. Jesus had his hand in the hand of his father.
+No, Jesus had his hand in the hand of his father.

 Today my heavenly Father asks me to sit on his lap and put my little hand in his as we drive his tractor out into the fields.
 He's asking you to do the same.
 He can provide.
 He knows what to do.
 He knows what we need.
 He asks us to trust him as we reach out to others and ask them if they too want to get up into his tractor and sit on his lap today.